joao82/beginner-Python/README.md

 ## 📌 What I Learn

-👉 Learn how to develop web apps in <span style="color:orange">Flask</span>.
+👉 Learn how to develop web apps in `Flask`.
-👉 Learn how to develop web apps in <span style="color:orange">Django</span> using class based views.
+👉 Learn how to develop web apps in `Django` using class based views.
-👉 learn about integrating <span style="color:orange">Machine Learning</span> and <span style="color:orange">Data Science</span> concepts in a flask project.
+👉 learn about integrating `Machine Learning` and `Data Science` concepts in a flask project.
-👉 Learn how to structure a <span style="color:orange">plotly dash</span> app using intermediate/advanced design principles in python.
+👉 Learn how to structure a `plotly dash` app using intermediate/advanced design principles in python.
-👉 Learn how to integrate <span style="color:orange">postgres databases</span> into python web apps.
+👉 Learn how to integrate `postgres databases` into python web apps.
-👉 Learn automated testing using <span style="color:orange">Pytest</span>, unit tests, integration tests, system tests.
+👉 Learn automated testing using `Pytest`, unit tests, integration tests, system tests.
-👉 Learn automated front-end testing using module <span style="color:orange">Playwright</span> in python to test the design concepts of an app.
+👉 Learn automated front-end testing using module `Playwright` in python to test the design concepts of an app.
 👉 Learn to plan such huge projects.

 ## 📬 Connect With Me